GabeScott/standard-works-vault/General Conference/2001 April - Building a Community of Saints.md

 # Building a Community of Saints

-*By L. Tom Perry - Of the Quorum of the Twelve Apostles*
+By Elder L. Tom Perry - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2001 General Conference*

+>*In any community of Saints, we all work to serve each other in the best way we know how.
+Our work has a higher purpose because it is work to bless others and to build the kingdom of God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/building-a-community-of-saints?lang=eng)